poki-musi/poki-musi.github.io/content/optics-in-ocaml/index.md

 > type ('s, 'a) lens = ('s, 's, 'a, 'a) lens'
 > ```
 >
-> This is perfectly fine (it does change some type signatures, notably the
+> This is perfectly fine and fits all our functions.
-> function passed to `over` changes from `a -> a` to `a -> b`).
-It also
-> makes sense under our mental model of isomorphic optics - we are still
+> It also makes sense under our mental model of isomorphic optics - we are still
 > conserving the same shape, we're just transforming the focused part into another
 > type.
 Currently we're working with the restricted version, as it is simply
 > easier.